LAURA OHIO

 Photo Documentation by Michael Woolley and Adam Waldron-Blain

-Cul de Sac draws on the familiar punishment of writing lines after class to reflect on how institutions teach us to use language—how we learn to speak, write, and understand the world through systems that also shape our sense of time, the body, and selfhood.
-The work considers what happens when those systems begin to fall away, particularly in the later stages of life, when conforming becomes more difficult—or irrelevant—and the body insists on its own truths.
+Cul de Sac draws on the familiar punishment of writing lines after class to reflect on how institutions teach us language; how we learn to speak, write, and understand the world through a system that also shapes our sense of time and the body.
+The work considers what happens when that system begins to fall away, particularly in the later stages of life, when conforming becomes more difficult, or irrelevant, and the body insists on its own way.

-Across two seven-hour performances—one public, one private—I wrote a poem on the gallery window using chewing gum and paper letters.
-The text gradually emerged, drawing from a letter written by my mother.
-Through this process, the work develops a language that departs from logical frameworks and offers space for the chaos of lived experience.
+Across two seven-hour performances—one private, then public—I wrote a poem on the gallery window using chewing gum and letters printed on paper.
+The text, which draws from a letter written by my mother, gradually emerged as I placed each letter on the glass with my tongue.
+Through this process, the action develops a language that departs from logical frameworks and engages the chaos of lived experience.

 back